gravitational/teleport/rfd/0087-access-request-notification-routing.md

 - the role `developer` can request roles `dev-rw`, `prod-ro` and `prod-rw`;
 - the role `lead-developer` can approve requests;
-- only `prod-rw` access requests should trigger a PagerDuty incident; and
+- only `prod-rw` access requests should trigger a PagerDuty incident;
 - `dev-rw` and `prod-ro` access requests should trigger a MsTeams message.

 ### Terminology